-Network analysts and security engineers get notifications about potential threats constantly.
+Network analysts, CISOs, and anyone else involved in the security game will get notifications about potential threats constantly.
 Some are legitimate issues that require attention, but these are needles in a haystack of false positives.
-After a time, they start to tune out all these alerts and alarms.
+When you’re exposed to so many notifications constantly, it’s easy to start tuning out all the alerts and alarms.

-So when you come in with a big, scary headline and an urgent intro, they’re likely to dismiss this as yet another alert that doesn’t mean anything.
-They’ll tune your content out, just like they ignore the hundreds of empty alarms that flash up in their monitoring platforms.
+So when a cybersecurity vendor comes in with a big, scary headline and an urgent intro, their audience is likely to dismiss this as yet another alert that doesn’t mean anything.
+They’ll tune your content out, just like they ignore the hundreds of empty alarms that flash up on their monitoring platforms.

 And even if they do take notice, the engagement you get from negative content may not be the kind your business is looking for.
-Research on negative news articles in the US found that while they pique interest, they also cause readers to feel “stress… anxiety, fatigue or sleep loss”; hardly feelings you want your content to evoke if you’re looking for a positive, mutually-beneficial business relationship.
+Research on negative news articles by the American Psychological Association found that while they pique interest, they also cause readers to feel “stress… anxiety, fatigue or sleep loss”.
+Not feelings you want your content to evoke if you’re looking to develop a positive, mutually beneficial business relationship.

 Four ways to balance your content

-While it would be absurd to ignore that reality altogether, there are a few tweaks you can make to highlight the wider benefits of your solution and tackle the subject of cybersecurity risk in a more balanced way.
+Of course, you can’t just ignore the reality of security threats altogether.
+But there are a few tweaks you can make to highlight the wider benefits of your solution and tackle the subject of cybersecurity risk in a more balanced way.